ooni/spec/backends/th-007-nwcth.md

 - `status_code` is the optional response status code.

-On failure, only `failure` is meaningful.
+On failure, only the `failure` field is meaningful.
 On success, there must be a valid HTTP status code, and all other fields may be empty.

+*Note*: it may be worthwhile to use a list of string pairs for headers but the representation of map from string to strings seems more robust to parse because it's really not ambiguous.

 ## Algorithm